thetinkeringtypist/libdstructs/README.md

 Implemenation
 -------------
-`libdstructs` data structures are designed in such a manner so as to force the idea of data encapsulation.
+`libdstruct` data structures are designed in such a manner so as to force the idea of data encapsulation.
 This, unfortunately, means that memory allocation is a must.
 Also to keep the user from unintentionally playing with pointers which could mess up the underlying representation of the structure, data types